Automagically adds responsive, customizable mobile UI to (almost) any WordPress theme.

 The problem with the utility is that it simply uses their “Smartphone Googlebot” to evaluate the site.
 Bots don’t “see” the website rendered in a browser the way a human visitor does.
 In particular it’s not going to evaluate the final state of the page(s) after scripted alterations.
 It also seems to have a lot of difficulty even reaching WordPress-powered sites, claiming the robots.txt may be blocking it (even when it’s clearly not).

 If you are using ZappBar to retrofit a non-responsive WordPress theme the Google Mobile Friendly Testing utility will completely miss those client-side modifications and declare your website “Not Mobile Friendly” (and subsequently down-rank your site in mobile search results).

 Microsoft’s Bing Mobile Friendliness Tool is way better than Google’s.
 It will actually evaluate a fully-rendered view of the site, it even shows you an image of how it looks rendered for the test.
 Which means even if you’re retro-fitting a non-responsive theme it can pass the test.

 Of course people are probably more concerned with their SEO ranking on Google than Bing, so I’d strongly recommend you use a responsive WordPress theme whether you’re using ZappBar or not.

 If you are viewing this website on a phone you’re already seeing the ZappBar interface overlaid on the site.
 If you’re on a desktop browser, just resize it narrower until the ZappBars appear.
 On this site it’s really plain, but with some CSS in your WordPress theme you can make it fit the look-and-feel of the rest of your site.
 Take a look at the following sites on a phone or squish your browser to see ZappBar in action:

-(Comments disabled, please direct questions, suggestions, and bug reports to the GitHub page for this project)
+(please direct bug reports and feature suggestions to the GitHub page for this project)